 Cultural and religious needs are respected for each patient by the entire team.
 Accommodations to the patient’s schedule, dietary needs and requests, and the provision of appropriate equipment are provided to enhance the patient’s experience and support full participation in the rehabilitation program.
 All staff members participate in annual cultural diversity and sensitivity training.
 Patients’ preferences are shared throughout the team to ensure that patients receive individualized care.

 Every potential patient who may benefit from our care is discussed with the screening staff, physician, and/or program director.
 The rehabilitation potential for every patient is evaluated prior to admission.

 Admission Criteria for all inpatient programs includes the following:

 - There is a reasonable expectation of measurable improvement that will be of practical value to the patient within a predictable and reasonable period of time.

-- The patient must require and receive at least three hours a day of physical and/or occupational therapy, (or other skilled modalities including speech-language pathology, prosthetic or orthotic services), at least five times per week.
+- The patient must be able to tolerate and receive up to three hours of physical and/or occupational therapy (or other skilled modalities including speech-language pathology, prosthetic or orthotic services), at least five times per week.
 (The patient must require at least two therapy modalities each day.)